Pitmairen/selection-search/README.md

 *0.8.53*
 - Added option to open search in new window
+- Make it possible to add search url to the submenu root item.
+If a search url is added it will open when clicking the submenu root item, unless the openall on click option is checked.

 *0.8.52*
 - Upgraded to latest jquery version to get latest security fixes